top of page

 MACLEA Minimum Eligibility Requirements

-Age & Citizenship Requirements:
+Age & Citizenship Requirements

 Anyone interested in attending the Mineral Area College Law Enforcement Academy must meet the following age and citizenship requirements: